Georgie Wisen-Vincent

 Disability

-If you have a disability and need accommodations per ADA/504, please provide notification at time of registration but no later than 10 business days before workshop date to provide accessibility.
+If you have a disability and need accommodations per ADA/504, please provide notification at time of registration to provide accessibility.

 Conflicts of Interest